RustFestEU/rome.rustfest.eu/about-impl-days.md

 TODO: add coordinator, schedule
 {% endcomment %}

-Schedule about the Impl Days will announced when details will be finalized.
+Schedule about the impl Days will announced when details will be finalized.

 The general idea is to arrive at the location around 9:00 AM, then there will be a headcount and some time spent getting to know each other, finally identify tasks for participants to collaborate on.
 Each of the two `impl Days` will start